Florida State Road 417: Later changes

 In 2008, the Turnpike Enterprise began a $49 million project to reconstruct the Lake Jesup toll plaza, allowing for the inclusion of SunPass/E-PASS express lanes.
 The project was completed in April 2011.

 On December 14, 2011, the northern terminus of SR 417 was extended from Interstate 4 to International Parkway.
 The $11.4 million project began construction on November 29, 2010.

 The Turnpike Enterprise and OOCEA (now CFX) agreed to build a partial interchange between SR 417 and Florida's Turnpike in the late 2000s, after negotiations dating back to a 1991 field study.
-The interchange is being built in two phases.
-The first phase, built by CFX, added ramps from southbound SR 417 to southbound Florida’s Turnpike and from northbound Florida’s Turnpike to northbound SR 417.
+The interchange was built in two phases.
+The first phase, built by CFX, added ramps from southbound SR 417 to southbound Florida's Turnpike and from northbound Florida's Turnpike to northbound SR 417.
 Construction on the first phase began in September 2013 and opened on January 26, 2015.
-The second phase, completing the interchange, will be built by the Turnpike Enterprise with construction beginning in late 2014 and expected to be completed in 2017, several years ahead of its original completion date.
+The second phase to complete the interchange was built by the FTE, with construction beginning in late 2014 and completed in 2017, several years ahead of its original completion date.

 In January 2015, the speed limit along the entire highway was raised to 70 mph from the previous 65 mph speed limit.
 The increase followed a study that found 85% of drivers on the highway already drove between 70-80 mph.

+In 2019, construction started on a new interchange between SR 429 (Wekiva Parkway), SR 417, and Interstate 4, and was completed in 2024 to finish the beltway around Orlando.

 Future

-The OOCEA 2030 Master Plan suggests widening the entire expressway to six lanes from International Drive to the Seminole County line.
-Florida's Turnpike Enterprise has completed a project development & environment study (PD&E) to evaluate the widening of the Seminole Expressway, the portion of SR 417 north of University Boulevard.
-Construction between University Boulevard and SR 434 is currently not scheduled to begin until 2020.
+The OOCEA 2030 Master Plan suggested widening the entire expressway to six lanes from International Drive to the Seminole County line.
+Florida's Turnpike Enterprise has also completed a project development & environment study (PD&E) to evaluate the widening of the Seminole Expressway, the portion of SR 417 north of University Boulevard.
+Construction between University Boulevard and SR 434 was scheduled to begin in 2020, but hasn't started yet as of 2023.

-In 2019, construction is anticipated to start on a new interchange between SR 429 (Wekiva Parkway), SR 417, and Interstate 4.
-This will complete the beltway around Orlando.